 }

 And now, using this knowledge, we can bypass type erasure and solve our problem!
 Let's try to get information about the parameter type.
-The class will play its role MySecretClass:
+The class will play its role MySecretClass

 public class MySecretClass {